memasanz/AMLRoadShowHackathon_AML_For_Coders/README.md

 Activity Requirements:

+    1. Required attributes to log during a training run to complete the exercise:
         a.
-Required attributes to log during a training run to complete the exercise:
-        i.
-Log in an experiment run your AUC for your test data ii.
-Log in an experiment run Row size of the test dataset iii.
-Log in an experiment run your ROC curve iv.
-Log a Confusion Matrix
+Log in an experiment run your AUC for your test data
         b.
-Register your model
+Log in an experiment run Row size of the test dataset
         c.
-Deploy to an ACI endpoint your registered model
+Log in an experiment run your ROC curve
         d.
+Log a Confusion Matrix
+    2. Register your model
+    3. Deploy to an ACI endpoint your registered model
-Inference the hold out dataset using your rest api with this dataset: [Hold.csv](./Data/Hold.csv)
+    4. Inference the hold out dataset using your rest api with this dataset: [Hold.csv](./Data/Hold.csv)
-    e.
-Calculate your **accuracy**
+    5. Calculate your **accuracy**

 **Things to consider:**